Quantum scale estimation: Discussion

-This interpretation is fairly well-known and in line with standard practice in quantum estimation theory \cite{helstrom1976,holevo2011}.
-The physical implications of estimation-theoretic observables are, nevertheless, not always fully appreciated.
-Specifically, recall that $\mathcal{S}$---and thus $\hat{\Theta}$---depends on: \begin{itemize} \item[D1.]
-The initial state and the associated parameter encoding, both captured by $\rho(\theta)$. \item[D2.]
-The prior information, represented by $p(\theta)$. \item[D3.]
-The fact that scale uncertainties are quantified using the mean logarithmic error $\bar{\epsilon}_{\mathrm{mle}}$. \end{itemize} Then, the scale observable $\hat{\Theta}$ serves to model scenarios where what we can observe may depend not only on the preparation of the experimental arrangement, as indicated by $\rho(\theta)$, but also on what information is either available to us \emph{a priori} or simply deemed logically possible, which is what both $p(\theta)$ and $\bar{\epsilon}_{\mathrm{mle}}$ allow to quantify in a precise manner.
-The logarithmic uncertainty $\bar{\epsilon}_{\mathrm{mle}}$, in particular, is a type of noise-to-signal ratio mimicking the physics of scale parameters \cite{rubio2020}.
+This interpretation is in line with standard practice in quantum estimation theory \cite{helstrom1976,holevo2011}.
+Nevertheless, the physical implications of estimation-theoretic observables are not always fully appreciated.
+Recall that $\mathcal{S}_{\boldsymbol{y}}$---and thus $\hat{\Theta}_{\boldsymbol{y}}$---depends on: (i) the initial state and the parameter encoding, both captured by $\rho_{\boldsymbol{y}}(\theta)$; (ii) the prior information as represented by $p(\theta)$; and (iii) the fact that scale uncertainties are quantified using the mean logarithmic errors.
+Then, the scale observable $\hat{\Theta}_{\boldsymbol{y}}$ serves to model scenarios where what we can observe may depend not only on the preparation of the experimental arrangement, as indicated by $\rho_{\boldsymbol{y}}(\theta)$, but also on what information is either available to us \emph{a priori} or simply deemed logically possible, which is what both $p(\theta)$ and $\bar{\epsilon}_{\boldsymbol{y},\mathrm{mle}}$ allow to quantify in a precise manner.
+The logarithmic uncertainty $\bar{\epsilon}_{\boldsymbol{y},\mathrm{mle}}$, in particular, is a type of noise-to-signal ratio mimicking the physics of scale parameters \cite{rubio2020}.

-A very appealing aspect of observables such as $\hat{\Theta}$ is that their construction is fully guided by a well-defined procedure; namely, the optimisation of error functionals such as $\bar{\epsilon}_{\mathrm{mle}}$.
+An appealing aspect of observables such as $\hat{\Theta}_{\boldsymbol{y}}$ is that a well-defined procedure for their construction exists.
+Namely, the optimisation of error functionals such as $\bar{\epsilon}_{\boldsymbol{y},\mathrm{mle}}$.
 One could then take the notion of error functional as a primitive, search for the form of the deviation function which best suits the type of parameter of interest, find the estimation strategy which optimises such functional, and use it construct an observable for the aforementioned parameter.
 This procedure could in principle be applied to any quantity in physics, provided that one can frame it within an estimation problem.